mgoldcoin/mgold/technical-details/waves-contracts-language-description/examples/multi-signature-account.md

 It is convenient for the team to make a decision about the allocation of common funds according to the majority decision, and they use a multi-signature account to do this.

-They create an account and doSetScriptTransactionwith the multi-sig account, which can be implemented as follows:
+They create an account and do SetScriptTransaction with the multi-sig account, which can be implemented as follows:

 ```js
 let alicePubKey  = base58’B1Yz7fH1bJ2gVDjyJnuyKNTdMFARkKEpV’